Christian-Rau/Christian-Rau/README.md

 ### Hi! my name is Christian
-I am a dynamic, curious, strategic-creative digital developer, living in Copenhagen with my dog Diesel - a _Basset Hound_ and _Cocker Spaniel_ cross breed.
+I am a dynamic, curious, strategic-creative digital developer, living in Copenhagen with my dog Diesel.

 Currently on an exciting diversifying journey, where I explore a large area within **web development**, **system administration**,and **k8's operations**.
 In this context I'm administering true HA public cluster(s), which I also use as a lab for:
 - **testing vclusters**